On the theory of $q$-characters for quantum affine superalgebras of type $A$: Introduction

 \subsection{Organization}

 This article is organized as follows.
 In Section \ref{sec:GQG} we recall the definition of generalized quantum groups of affine type $A$ and discuss fundamental structures, which include braid actions, non-degenerate bilinear form on the negative half of the algebra, Drinfeld presentation and a comparison result with quantum affine superalgebras of type $A$.
 In Section \ref{sec:mult-formula-R} we establish the multiplicative formula of the universal $R$-matrix, from which we introduce a 2-parameter deformation of Cartan matrices of $\mathfrak{sl}_{M|N}$.
 In Section \ref{sec:RT-GQG} we begin to study finite-dimensional $\mathcal{U}(\epsilon)$-modules with respect to Drinfeld presentation.
 In particular, we introduce fundametal representations with an explicit description of their module structure and provide examples of $q$-characters for Kirillov--Reshetikhin modules in the rank 2 case.
 Finally in Section \ref{sec:FR-FM-qchar} we develop the theory of $q$-characters for $\mathcal{U}(\epsilon)$ along the lines of \cite{FR2,FM} using the multiplicative formula above.
-As an application we propose a Frenkel--Mukhin-type algorithm followed by examples and non-examples.
-In two appendices we give a brief summary on the proof of Drinfeld presentation for $\mathcal{U}(\epsilon)$ and on the representation theory of $\mathcal{U}(\epsilon)$ for $\epsilon=(01)$ to which our general discussions in the main part of this article are not applicable.
+As an application we compute the universal coefficient of the $R$-matrices from which we can deduce a denominator formula for fundamental representations.
+We also propose a Frenkel--Mukhin-type algorithm followed by examples and non-examples.
+In the first two appendices we give a proof of the existence of braid action in the rank 2 case and a construction of Drinfeld presentation for $\mathcal{U}(\epsilon)$.
+The last Appendix \ref{sec:GQG-RT-rank1} is devoted to the structure and representation theory of $\mathcal{U}(\epsilon)$ for $\epsilon=(01)$ which is essential in the description of the algorithm but not covered by our general discussions.